Create an NPTv6 Policy

 - Specify the translated packet.

 - On theTranslated Packettab, if you want to do source translation, in the Source Address Translation section, forTranslation Type, selectStatic IP.
 If you do not want to do source translation, selectNone.

 - If you choseStatic IP, theTranslated Addressfield appears.
 Enter the translated IPv6 prefix or address object.
-See the constraints listed in the prior step.It is a best practice to configure yourTranslated Addressto be the prefix of the untrust interface address of your firewall.
+See the constraints listed in 2.e.It is a best practice to configure yourTranslated Addressto be the prefix of the untrust interface address of your firewall.
 For example, if your untrust interface has the address 2001:1a:1b:1::99/64, make yourTranslated Address2001:1a:1b:1::0/64.